Skip to content

 UnionPay (云闪付): +86-95516

-Heads up: Payment policies in China change frequently.
+Payment policies in China change frequently.
 The information above reflects the official guide published in March 2024.
 Transaction limits and supported card types may have been updated since then.
 Always check the Alipay / WeChat app for the latest details on your specific card.

 How I Can Help